 The larger the audience, the more likely it is the newsletter work will pay well.
 Even better, pay attention to how those newsletters are monetized.
 Some aren't.
 Some earn from ad revenue.
 And others bring in revenue through product, service, or event admission sales that are promoted to the subscriber base (another reason you want to become a subscriber yourself).

 As you can see, the three service types Jen mentioned have a lot of flexibility in pay levels.
-There is no easy way to find out that Niche A will pay $XXX per article while Niche B will pay $XXXX for an article of similar length and style.
+There is no easy way to find out that Freelance writing niche A will pay $XXX per article while freelance writing niche B will pay $XXXX for an article of similar length and style.
 That comes down to individual markets (such as those you can find in the market directories I featured above).

-You can have great paying publications and those that pay next to nothing that target the exact same niche audiences.
+You can have great paying publications and those that pay next to nothing in the exact same freelance writing niches (keeping in mind that a niche alone isn't a "market").

 So where can you find some hard numbers?
 You have a couple of options, but they're far from perfect: